ajay-dewari/Search-Image-Gallery/README.md

 **Details Screen :**
 On click of the image the app show the details screen with more info of the image like:
-The user who uploaded the image with name and image, Number of views on the image,
+The user who uploaded the image with the user name and user profile image,
+Number of views on the image,
-Number of favourites of that image
+Number of favourites on the image,
-Number of likes on that image.
+Number of likes on the image.
-The app also show the source of the image like the google search shows in the image search and redirect the source page.
+The app also show the web source of the image like the google search shows in the image search result and redirect the user to the source page.

 Screen: